SkillfulElectro/Boycott_Check/README.md

 # Boycott_Check

-Hi everyone
+Hi everyone,

-as my first work with api , i just took api of website which can be used by Iranian users to check if a website is under boycotts or not
+This is my first time working with an API.
+I recently acquired access to a website's API specifically designed for users in Iran.
+It allows them to determine if a website is currently subjected to boycotts or not.
+You can also use it to check if your Iranian friend has access to certain websites or not!

+In the near future, I plan to delve into web automation using C++.
+My aim is to create tools that can streamline the process of automating your daily tasks on different websites.

-thanks to www.anti403.ir for providing their database ♥
+I'd like to express my gratitude to www.anti403.ir for generously sharing their database.
+It has been incredibly helpful!

+Thank you.